joelpeckham/8puzzle/readme.md

 # 8-Puzzle | Joel Peckham | For CPTR-418-A

 ## Analysis Output
 This is the output from the largest test I ran.
-To run the test yourself use:

-`python analyzeSearches.py -n 500 -t 3`

-To view my results run:

-`python analyzeSearches.py -f 'testDataFiles/largeTest.json'`

-Output of my reslults file:
+The test used 500 randomly generated puzzles.
+Each algorithm was tested 3 times per puzzle and their times were averaged.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────────────────────────────┐
 │        Solver analysis from 500 puzzles with 3 identical trials per algorithm sorted by speedup.        │